danmacklin/erlang_cep/README.md

 5. sequence - The current number of matches within this window.
 Use this number and an array of parameters to perform complex matches.
 6. matchRecogniseFirst - A boolean set to true if this is the initial check within a matchRecognise window, false if checking data against previous values.

-As an example this function will match if the price is greater than 1.00.
+As an example this javascript function will match if the price is greater than 1.00.

     <<"var rowFunction = function(parameters, joins, row, otherRow, sequence, matchRecogniseFirst){